Vincent-Zhenhao-ZHAO/project-manager-report-durham/README.md

 ## Conclusion

 This experience was pivotal, enhancing my practical understanding of project management, team leadership, and strategic planning within a real-world, dynamic project environment.

----

-Feel free to use or modify the above template and add any additional sections that you feel might be relevant or important to share regarding your project management experience.